jundalisay/superb/content/en/research/mohammad/quran/sura-072.md

-72. THE JINN (al-Jinn)
+---
+title: "THE JINN (al-Jinn)"
+heading: "Chapter 72 of the Quran Simplified"
+date: 2021-11-20
+image: "/covers/quran.jpg"
+description: "This is the Book in which there is no doubt, a guide for the righteous."
+linkb: /mohammad/quran/
+linkbtext: "Index"
+linkf: /mohammad/quran/
+linkftext: "Index"
+---

 Say, “It was revealed to me that a band of jinn listened in, and said, ‘We have heard a wondrous Quran.

 2. It guides to rectitude, so we have believed in it; and we will never associate anyone with our Lord.

-3. And Exalted is the Grandeur of our Lord—
-He never had a mate, nor a child.
+3. And Exalted is the Grandeur of our Lord--He never had a mate, nor a child.
 4. But the fools among us used to say nonsense about Allah.

 5. And we thought that humans and jinn would never utter lies about Allah.
 6. Some individual humans used to seek